Nine killed in Israeli attack in northern Gaza, officials say, in deadliest strike since ceasefire began

 By Ibrahim Dahman and Billy Stockwell, CNN

-(CNN) — At least nine charity workers have been killed and several others injured in an Israeli strike in Beit Lahia, northern Gaza, the enclave’s Government Media Office said Saturday, making it the deadliest incident since the ceasefire went into effect in January.
+(CNN) — At least nine people have been killed and several others injured in an Israeli strike in Beit Lahia, northern Gaza, the enclave’s health ministry said, making it the deadliest incident since a ceasefire went into effect in January.

+A British-based charity say almost all of those killed were aid workers, in what Hamas called a “blatant violation” of the truce.

-The Israeli military said it had targeted “terrorists” who were operating and then attempted to retrieve a drone.
+The Israeli military said the strike had killed six “terrorists” who were operating and then attempted to retrieve a drone.
+Among them were a person involved in the Hamas-led October 7 attack, the Israel Defense Forces (IDF) said in a statement.

-Gaza’s health ministry confirmed that nine people had been killed.
-Multiple people, some with critical injuries, were transported to Gaza’s Indonesian Hospital, the ministry said.

-Of those killed, three were part of a media team documenting humanitarian relief efforts in Gaza, according to the Palestinian Journalists’ Protection Center.
+A team of eight charity workers were killed in the strike, according to UK-registered NGO Al-Khair Foundation.
+In a statement on Facebook, the charity’s founder Qasim Rashid Ahmad said it was a “very sad day” for the foundation and for aid workers around the world.

+“Today sadly another attack has taken place on aid workers while delivering aid,” he said.
+Some of the victims “were our team members, including volunteers, some of them were cameramen… and some of them were journalists.”

 Hamas accused the Israeli military in a statement of committing “a horrific massacre in Beit Lahia, claiming the lives of nine martyrs working for a charity engaged in humanitarian efforts at shelters and displacement centers.”